 - the skills in spoken and written Swedish that correspond to the Swedish language proficiency required of state personnel in bilingual authorities (Act 424/2003, Section 6) so that they can practice their profession and develop professionally;

 Points 1 and 2 do not concern students who have received their education in a language other than Finnish or Swedish or students who have received their education abroad.
 Language proficiency required from such students will be determined by the Study Guidance Counsellor based on the certification provided by the student.
 Students who acquired their education abroad and did not study Swedish or English are automatically exempted from the language proficiency requirements.
 For students who have not studied any Swedish or English or have not studied the languages in secondary education, the exemption decision will also be made by the Study Guidance Counsellor based on the certification provided by the student.

 In special cases, the UAS can fully or partially exempt students from the language skill requirements stated in points 1 and 2.
-The Board of Examiners is the party deciding on exemptions from language proficiency requirements under the Decree 1129/2014, Section 7.
-The exemption criteria have been agreed upon by the Board of Examiners (4 June 2012).
+The Examination Board is the party deciding on exemptions from language proficiency requirements under the Decree 1129/2014, Section 7.
+The exemption criteria have been agreed upon by the Examination Board (1 December 2015).
 Any application for exemption should explain and provide documentation for the grounds on which the exemption should be granted, appending the statements or recommendations of the Study Guidance Counsellor and a relevant language teacher.

 Special reasons for exemptions from language proficiency requirements include the following: the student has a health-related issue such as severe dyslexia, or, language studies prove overwhelmingly difficult due to, for example, an insufficient baseline level.
 The application should be completed using the appropriate form.
 Language instructors and Study Guidance Counsellors will provide more information on the exemption process.

-The Board of Examiners may exempt a student from the Finnish-language maturity test if the student’s mother tongue is not Finnish.
-The exemption criteria are specified more closely in the respective instruction on Diak’s exemption practices concerning language studies and language proficiency requirements (Kieliopintojen/kielitaitovaatimusten vapautuskäytännöt Diakissa).
+The Examination Board may exempt a student from the Finnish-language maturity test if the student’s mother tongue is not Finnish.
+The exemption criteria are specified more closely in the respective instructions on Diak’s exemption practices concerning language studies and language proficiency requirements (Kieliopintojen/kielitaitovaatimusten vapautuskäytännöt Diakissa).

 If students are exempted from language studies, the total extent of their degree will remain unchanged.
-Compensation in the form of studies of equivalent extent must be negotiated with Study Guidance Counsellors.
+Compensation in the form of studies of equivalent extent must be agreed with Study Guidance Counsellors.

 A student’s language proficiency is shown on his/her diploma.